 If you feel dizzy, come out slowly of the bath and go sit where it’s not so hot.
 For women, if you are on your period, you will avoid using the onsen bath or if you are pregant, check with your doctor before going.

 Go enjoy the healing benefits of onsen baths!

 I definitely feel grateful that I had the opportunity to go several times in an onsen during my one-month trip to Japan.
 Onsen baths have so many incredible healing benefits that I felt like on a cloud!

-My body felt really good and my mind relaxed so much.
+My body felt really good and my mind relaxed so much (after I got pass my insecurities…).
 It also gave me the possibility to work on my body image that can sometimes be so harmful for our well-being.
 I still catch myself comparing myself but less than before.
 More importantly, I feel more grateful for what I have!

 If you ever go to Japan, I definitely advise you to try an onsen!
 Even if you don’t have any physical ailments to heal, or any body issues you want to work on, try it just for the amazing experience and relaxation it brings!